 Why are some colors not supported?

-These are colors that manufacturers claim are supported, but don’t seem to actually work (as of Feb 2020).
+These are colors that manufacturers claim are supported, but don’t seem to actually work with Alexa.
 For example, Alexa doesn’t understand the color “sky”.

 Do these colors work for every Voice Assistant, like Siri and Google Assistant?